···

 When connection feels like a performance

-The Rehearsal That Never Ends
+The Endless Rehearsal

 Hours before the date, you're already scripting.
 What to say, how to sit, which version of yourself to present.
 The rehearsal feels productive until you realize it's just anxiety wearing a planning costume.
 You haven't even left the house and you're already exhausted.